ebin-alex/The-Elites-IGC/README.md

 ---

-## Interactive-visualization
+## Interactive Visualization

-The \`Interactive visualization/\` folder contains interactive dashboards and web apps that enable users to explore the data in a hands-on manner.
+The \`Interactive-visualization/\` folder contains interactive dashboards and web apps that enable users to explore the data in a hands-on manner.

 ---